 The Social Enterprise Mark criteria includes a requirement that the applicant can demonstrate that social and/or environmental objectives are being achieved.

 In support of this, new applicants and renewing Mark holders must submit Social Impact Statements that summarise their headline activities and achievements, helping show how they are striving to make a difference and stand up to scrutiny of purpose as a social enterprise.

-1) Providing recycling facilities to benefit community organisations
+1) Providing clothing recycling facilities to create sustainable incomes

 3) Financial measures of community benefit